Snapmaker/Snapmaker-English-Writing-Style-Guide/The Complete Guide (CN).md

 比如，不要说：

 * We represent detail-orientedness, creativity and passion.
-* Before using CNC carving put on safety goggles.
+* Before using CNC carving put on CNC safety goggles.
 * Take off the dust plugs and you will see the USB port.
 * You will make your Snapmaker more versatile adding the latest Rotary Module.
 * Have you ever wondered: do I buy a 3D printer?
 Or do I buy a 3-in-one fabrication machine?